-We have established a nominating and corporate governance committee of the Board.
+We have established a nominating and corporate governance committee of the board.
 Stephen Vogel, Craig Webster and Arthur Wong serve as members of our nominating and corporate governance committee and Stephen Vogel will serve as chairman of the nominating and corporate governance committee.
-Each of the members of the nominating and corporate governance committee have been determined to be independent under the applicable NASDAQ listing standards.
+Each of the members of the nominating and corporate governance committee have been determined to be independent under the applicable Nasdaq listing standards.

-The primary purpose of our nominating and corporate governance committee is to assist the Board in matters relating to the appropriate size, functioning, and needs of the Board including, but not limited to, recruitment and retention of high-quality members of the Board and committee composition and structure.
+The primary purpose of our nominating and corporate governance committee is to assist the board in matters relating to the appropriate size, functioning, and needs of the board including, but not limited to, recruitment and retention of high-quality members of the board of directors and committee composition and structure.